DavidPickles/history/french-revolutions.md

   - The Directory is a group of five who jointly have executive power.
 Laws are drafted by the 'Council of 500', and reviewed by an upper house of 250 men.
 - Throughout its existence the Directory has to deal with an economy in permanent crisis, and with constant war against foreign coalitions.
 - The wars, in general, don't go well, but Napoleon successfully conquers a large part of Italy and then moves on to Egypt.
-- In 1799 he returns from Egypt and carries out a coup d'etat.
+- In 1799 he returns from Egypt to Paris, and supports a coup d'etat which he doesn't instigate but which he comes to dominate.

 ## 1799 - 1804 Consulate